Broward County Hospitals

 Under the Baker Act, individuals who are a danger to themselves or others due to mental illness can be involuntarily examined and temporarily detained at these facilities.
 These designated centers in Florida provide immediate care, stabilization, and assessment for individuals experiencing a mental health crisis

-If you are interested in the full list of all the facilites in the state of Florida, click here to be redirected to the myflfamilies.com provider search.
+If you are interested in the full list of all the facilites in the state of Florida, click here to be redirected to the myflfamilies.com provider search or click here to download the pdf.

 For a list of hospitals that offer mental health services, click here.